JSK321/mykeebs-react/README.md

 NPM packages cloudinary, bcrypt, cors, dotenv, express, jsonwebtoken, mysql2, and sequelize are required in the back-end.

 ## Usage
-A user is able to view custom mechanical keyboards.
+A user is able to view custom mechanical keyboards, the search bar filters the custom keyboards based on the keyboards characteristics.
 If a user registers, then they are able to add a new keeb to the home page.
 Only the owner of the keeb has full CRUD functionality which are only available if the user is logged in.

 ## License
 This project uses MIT